This is part of my Introduction to Hosting WordPress on Amazon Web Services (AWS) tutorial.

 Solution: chown Your WordPress Installation

-- Connect to your EC2 instance by following the steps in Use SSH to Connect with an Amazon Web Services (AWS) EC2 WordPress Instance.
+- Use Terminal to connect to your EC2 instance by following the steps in WordPress on Amazon EC2: Connect to an Instance via SSH.

 - Type cd /opt/bitnami/apps/wordpress/htdocs/ and press Enter.
 This will change the directory to the WordPress installation.